SachidaPokhrel/Class_Reproducibility/05_DataWrangling/05_InClass_Assignment_DataWrangling.md

     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

+### Question 2.

-### Combine two dataset with one common column “Code”
+Combine two dataset with one common column “Code”

 ``` r
 alpha <- left_join(Metadata, DiversityData, by = "Code")
 ```

+### Question 3.

-### Calculate Pielou’s evenness index: Shannon/log(richness)
+Calculate Pielou’s evenness index: Shannon/log(richness)

 ``` r
 alpha_even = mutate(alpha, even = shannon/log(richness))
 ```

+### Question 4.

-### Use mutate function to make a new dataset with summarise function and piping in tidyverse
+Use mutate function to make a new dataset with summarise function and piping in tidyverse

 ``` r
 alpha_average <- alpha_even %>%